scalr-eap/scalr-install/README.md

 # scalr-install
 Install and configure Scalr with Terraform

 This template will install Scalr on multiple servers.
-Currently it sets up 4 servers
+Currently it sets up 6 servers

-* Mysql (single server)
+* Mysql Master and Slave (replication NOT enabled, working on that)
 * influxDB
 * Worker
-* Proxy/App
+* Proxy/App x 2

+AWS ELB created for the Proxies.

-Extending this to HA Mysql, 2 Proxies and an LB is Phase 2 Turning it into a Service Catalog offering is Phase 3
+Turning it into a Service Catalog offering is Phase 3

 This is built for AWS and has some hardcoded config items in `variables.tf`